Science and Art Empower Alumnus to Light the Stage

 On a night where Virginia Tech’s best qualities were displayed on stage, it was a product of them helping cast the spotlight.

-“The biggest takeaway from my time here that I use every day on the job is the techniques of problem solving I learned,” said Troy Fujimura, a Hokie who graduated with degrees in both computer science and theater arts in 1996.
+“The biggest takeaway from my time here that I use every day on the job is the techniques of problem solving I learned,” said Troy Fujimura, a Hokie who graduated with degrees in both computer science and theatre arts in 1996.
 “They taught us to use an ensemble method.
 You didn’t solve a problem by yourself, you were always working with groups of people to explore topics and develop concepts.”

 Fujimura put his interdisciplinary skill set to work as the lighting director for the multimedia kickoff of Boundless Impact: The Campaign for Virginia Tech, at the Moss Arts Center.
 He collaborated with colleagues to design the display that would artistically and efficiently light up the event and then oversaw the entire events lighting operations.